-David Harrell is an international award-winning actor, speaker and disability advocate, originally from Brunswick, Georgia, now residing in New York City.
-Most recently he has been seen in a featured Guest Star role on the new CBS drama “THE CODE”.
-He’s performed Off-Broadway in the New York revival of The Artificial Jungle by Charles Ludlum and in the New York Times Critic’s pick The Healing by Samuel D. Hunter.
-He has guest starred on television series “Bull” and “Law and Order: SVU”, and performed in the 2015 ABC Discovers New York Talent Showcase.
-He produced and starred in the short film The Siblings Liebencrantz; winning “Best Filmmaker” in the 2017 Easterseals Disability Film Challenge.
+David Harrell is an actor, writer, speaker and disability advocate.
+He was recently honored by the Casting Society of America as one of the Top 20 Actors from underrepresented populations.
+Television credits include, “The Gilded Age”, “FBI: Most Wanted”, “The Code”, “Bull”, and “Law & Order:SVU”.
+On stage, he has performed Off-Broadway in the New York revival of The Artificial Jungle by Charles Ludlum and in the New York Times Critic’s pick The Healing by Samuel D. Hunter.
+In the 2015 he was selected for the prestigious ABC/Disney Discovers New York Talent Showcase.
+David produced and starred in the short film The Siblings Liebencrantz; winning “Best Filmmaker” in the 2017 Easterseals Disability Film Challenge.
 His short film Lefty & Loosey won “Best Film” in the 2016 Disability Film Challenge and “Best International Actor” in the 2016 Focus on Ability Film Festival in Sydney, Australia.

-His award-winning solo play A Little Potato and Hard to Peel and his adaptation for young audiences The Boy Who Would Be Captain Hook continue to entertain audiences all over the United States and internationally.
-He was nominated in 2010 for a New York Innovative Theatre award for “Outstanding Solo Performance”, won the 2014 Journalist Choice Award for his work in the Monomaffia Festival in Parnu, Estonia and currently tours with the Off-Broadway Theater Company All For One.
+His award-winning solo plays A Little Potato and Hard to Peel and The Boy Who Would Be Captain Hook continue to entertain audiences all over the United States and internationally.
+He received the “Distinguished Service” award from the New Jersey Governor’s Awards for Arts in Education in 2019.
+He was nominated in 2010 for a New York Innovative Theatre award for “Outstanding Solo Performance” and won the 2014 “Journalist Choice Award” for his work in the Monomaffia Festival in Parnu, Estonia.